top of page

 Slovenian Winter Wonderland

 Our day of wedding planning started with a hair trial whilst James and my dad went to soak up the views from Bled castle.
-I had an idea of how I wanted my hair on the wedding day and provided the hairdresser with some photographs.
-I loved how the hairdresser styled my hair and it was great to get an idea of what sort of accessories and hair pieces would look best.
+Sophie had an idea of how she wanted her hair on the wedding day and provided the hairdresser with some photographs.
+She loved how the hairdresser styled her hair and it was great to get an idea of what sort of accessories and hair pieces would look best.

 Next stop was to visit Bled Island with our wedding planner.
 We jumped on one of the traditional pletnas and got a ride over to the island.
 We walked up the 99 steps to Bled Church and had a look inside.
 We talked through how the ceremony would work, what music would be played, how long the ceremony would be and rang the bell for good luck.
 We then went outside to see the location of the island reception and the indoor location in case it rained (it will not!).